human – PORTRAITS IN DOCUMENTARY PHOTOGRAPHY

 Q. What is your job?

 A. “I work for a builder in London, I suppose, I’m kind-a like-a PA, but only for his business.
 I make sure everyone in the office has what they need to do their work, that he gets to, and is where he’s supposed to be, and sometimes attend meetings for him.
 So, it’s not purely office based and I have to think on my feet a lot.”

 Q. What do you talk about when you use the headset, do you always play with the same team?

 A. “No, it depends on who’s online at the time.
 Sometimes a group of us make plans to be online at a set time, but often that changes, or someone drops out.
-When your in a relationship, your times not always your own.
-Or, if the dog needs walking, it’s easier, cleaner and quicker to take him for a walk, if he needs to go.”
+When you’re in a relationship, your time’s not always your own.
+Or, if the dog needs walking, it’s easier, cleaner, and quicker to take him for a walk, if he needs to go.”

 Q. What do you talk about online?